npm/npm-like-im-5/using-packages/installing.md

 npm install mod-a
 ```

-..which would install `mod-a` at the most recent version.
+… which would install `mod-a` at the most recent version.

 If I wanted to install `mod-a` but specifically version `1.0` I would
 type: